Student Experience of Learning & Teaching (SELT)

 Previously known as the Student Experience of Learning Support (SELS), this survey collects feedback at the class level and has a primary focus on quality assurance, with the survey intended to help course conveners, Colleges and the University to monitor the quality of support for students' learning.

 The questionnaire has been standardised for common use across ANU and focuses on collecting quantitative and qualitative feedback from students, with quantitative outcomes made available to College and University management and enrolled students.
-Qualitative outcomes are made available to course conveners.
+Qualitative outcomes are made available to course conveners and relevant academic staff.

 End-of-course Teacher Survey (Teaching Evaluation)